p4535992/foundryvtt-smarteasy-target/README.md

 # THIS IS NOT A OPERATIONAL MODULE

-# This is a small module I created to open a notification that the players turn is next, or that it's their turn.
-Based on the Smart-Target and Easy Target! module.

 # I'm just learning how to write code for Foundry VTT.

 ## Features